 We set up two tanks to test both the Advantage filters and a competitor’s filter at the same time.
 We added equal amounts of dirty pond water into both the tanks and then used the LiQuilaz Particle Counter to test the water coming through the filters.
 Additionally, we increased and decreased the water flow through the filters to see if that changed the particle size passing through the filters.
 We tested the filters over a 30 day period to see if there was any change in the filtering ability after several backwashing cycles.

-Sacramento Koi is convinced that there is not another filter on the market today that will give you the incredible water quality combined with the ease of operation that the Advantage filters offer you.
-That is why we offer our “One Year Satisfaction Guarantee”.
-That is also why our competition does not offer a “satisfaction guarantee.”
+Sacramento Koi is convinced that there is no other filter on the market today that will give you the incredible water quality combined with the ease of operation that the Advantage line of Filters offer you.
+This is why we’re willing to offer a one year satisfaction guarantee on all of our filters, and why our competition refuses to match it.